tpwres/teczki-polskiego-wrestlingu/content/o/ewenement-dojo.md

 For the first time in the Polish wrestling history, it was announced that the training sessions will be held mainly on a weekly basis instead of weekend-only two day training regimes.
 This change was inspired by German dojos such as wXw Academy, as well as martial arts dojos.

+The first fully Ewenement-made talent who got a chance to debut at polish scene was Oskar Aleksander, who debuted as Adept Oskar before "earning" his ringname.

 ## References